bacalhau-project/bacalhau/docs/examples/model-training/Stable-Diffusion-Dreambooth/index.md

 ![](https://i.imgur.com/g3VM2Kp.png)

-After the checkpoint file has been uploaded copy its CID bafybeidqbuphwkqwgrobv2vakwsh3l6b4q2mx7xspgh4l7lhulhc3dfa7a
+After the checkpoint file has been uploaded copy its CID `bafybeidqbuphwkqwgrobv2vakwsh3l6b4q2mx7xspgh4l7lhulhc3dfa7a`

-Since there are a lot of combinations that you can try, and process of finetuning taking almost 1hr+ to complete, we will highlight few approaches that you can try based upon your requirements
+## Approaches to run a Bacalhau Job on a Finetuned Model

-In this example we will try Case0 only
+Since there are a lot of combinations that you can try, processing of finetuned model can take almost 1hr+ to complete.
+Here are some few approaches that you can try based upon your requirements

 ### Case0 If the subject is of class male
 ```